 Schumann (1986, p.379) defined social acculturation as the 'social and psychological integration of the learner with the target language (T.L.) group'.
-It is about learning a new behaviour or set of behaviours 'that is appropriate for the new cultural context' (Berry, as cited in Graves, 1967, p.13).
-During the social acculturation process, people often try to adapt to their new academic and social life either by imitating the way locals behave or by trying to find a way 'in-between' that feels comfortable but also acceptable (Steers & Osland, 2020).
+It is about learning a new behaviour or set of behaviours 'that is appropriate for the new cultural context' (Berry, cited by Graves, 1967, p.13).
+During the social acculturation process, people often try to adapt to their new academic and social life either by imitating the way locals behave or by trying to find a way 'inbetween' that feels comfortable but also acceptable (Steer, 2020).
 When used within EAP discourse, social acculturation can refer to international students' intercultural competence and its role in helping them to fit into the society and culture of university life.
 Similarly, international students often receive assistance and support from their more experienced peers or receive some training sessions usually conducted at the beginning of the course (such as library sessions for locating books and articles, using computer resources, etc.).
 There are also some informal gatherings that international and home students are encouraged to attend to share their experiences as international students with each other.
-The aim here is that such interaction could help 'L2 learners to negotiate their understanding of the interlocutors' values and that of themselves to establish solidarity' (Rashidi & Meihami, 2016, p.3).
+The aim here is that such interaction could help 'L2 learners to negotiate their understanding of the interlocutors' values and that of themselves to establish solidarity' (Nguyen, 2011; Nunn, 2007 cited by Rashidi & Meihami, 2016, p.3).
 These intercultural skills would also assist them in overcoming their adjustment problems in their different learning settings (Shi et al., 2017).

-Several studies have emphasised the link between social acculturation and successful language acquisition (Casanave, 2002; Jia et al., 2014).
-In addition, several researchers have pointed out the significance of acquiring intercultural competence as a skill of social acculturation processes and its impact on developing effective communication between international and home students (Bocanegra-Valle, 2015; Holmes & O'Neill, 2012).
+Several studies have emphasised the link between social acculturation and successful language acquisition (Jia et al., 2014; Jiang et al., 2009; Lybeck, 2002).
+In addition, several researchers have pointed out the significance of acquiring intercultural competence as a skill of social acculturation processes and its impact on developing effective communication between international and home students (Knight, 2004; Bocanegra-Valle, 2015; Soria & Troisi, 2014; Holmes & O'Neill, 2005).
 They have pointed out that for successful language acquisition, it is crucial for students to identify with and construct psychological integration and social involvement with the target language's culture.
-Such work has added weight to the evidence that adapting to a new cultural environment and identifying with the culture of the target language is significant for effective language acquisition (Jia et al., 2014; Schumann, 1986).
-Despite this growing weight of empirical support, however, more attention should be paid to intercultural competence skills in EAP curricula in practice (see, for example, Aguilar, 2018).
-Similarly, some recent research (Cheng & Fox, 2008; Tweedie et al., 2015;) maintains that with its heavy emphasis on academic acculturation in the EAP curriculum, the role of social acculturation can easily be overlooked in pedagogical applications.
+Such work has added weight to the evidence that adapting to a new cultural environment and identifying with the culture of the target language is significant for effective language acquisition (Schumann, 1986; Jiang et al., 2009; Masgoret & Gardner, 1999; Jia et al., 2014; Lybeck, 2002).
+Despite this growing weight of empirical support, however, more attention should be paid to intercultural competence skills in EAP curricula in practice (see, for example, Aquilar, 2018).
+Similarly, some recent research (Cheng & Fox, 2008; Tweedie & Kim, 2015;) maintains that with its heavy emphasis on academic acculturation in the EAP curriculum, the role of social acculturation can easily be overlooked in pedagogical applications.